CVBhanuPrakash/OOPs/README.md

 # Hotel-Management-System

 This is written in C++ using OOPs concepts.
+In this user can :

 1.Book a Room.